 Other times, the Court is influenced by what makes sense in the overall asset division.
 If the home was owned by one party prior to the marriage, they are more likely to be awarded it.
 The party living in the home at the time of the divorce is more likely to be awarded it, especially if the children are also residing in the home.

-Divorce, Child Custody & Child Support Lawyers Omaha
+Child Custody | Child Support | Divorce Lawyers Omaha

-If you are faced with a:
+If you are facing a:

 - child custody, or child support action